 It is a period when no work or other regular activity is undertaken and friends call to offer comfort and take part in daily services which enable the avelim (mourners, in the singular avel) to say kaddish.
 The mourners will have returned from the funeral to a traditional meal of condolence, usually containing a hard-boiled egg as a symbol of the continuation of life.
-A yahrzeit candle will be lit and they will sit all week on low chairs which may be available for this purpose through the synagogue, who will also lend extra prayer books.
-In addition two ordinary candles are usually lit to serve as a focal point during prayers, and texts of consolation are on view on the mantelpiece or somewhere similar.
+A yahrzeit candle will be lit, and they will sit all week on low chairs.
+Sometimes, two ordinary candles are lit in addition, to serve as a focal point during prayers, and texts of consolation are on view.

 In practice the length of time that you sit shivah is a matter of personal choice, though you may also wish to fall in with the views of other members of the family.
 Some have one-night shivah only, some three days, whilst others keep the full period.

 Mourning is not appropriate on Shabbat so shivah is not observed then.
-Mourners may feel ready to attend synagogue, and in some synagogues on Friday night they wait until after the introductory Sabbath psalms before entering.
+Mourners may feel ready to attend synagogue.
+At Wimbledon, mourners will be “welcomed” to the service after “Lecha Dodi”, a prayer sung at the beginning of the Friday night service.
 It is also usual not to have prayers on Saturday night after Shabbat though friends may like to call at that time.
-Shivah is terminated at the onset of a Festival but if a funeral is held in the middle days of a Festival (Pesach or Sukkot) shivah should be held after the end of the festival.

-Sometimes a Memorial Service in the synagogue is felt to be desirable, especially if the deceased has been particularly well-known, and this may be held after the shloshim (see below).
-You can discuss it with the rabbi.
+Sometimes a Memorial Service in the synagogue is felt to be desirable, especially if the deceased has been particularly well-known.
+Please reach out to the Rabbi to discuss the options you have.

-A year after a person has died, Jewish tradition helps us to remember their significance in our lives by the Yarzheit ritual.
-Their mourners light a 24 hour candle in their memory and their name is read out at Synagogue on the Shabbat after their Yarzheit, both on Shabbat Evening and Shabbat Morning.
+A year after a person has died, Jewish tradition helps us to remember their significance in our lives by the Yahrzeit ritual.
+Their mourners light a 24-hour candle in their memory and their name is read out at Synagogue on the Shabbat after their Yahrzeit, both on Shabbat Evening and Shabbat Morning.